This Revolut review will take you through the popular digital banking app and show you its features and bank account options.

 Where Starling and Revolut differ is that they use the Interbank exchange rate, which is usually cheaper than the Mastercard rate.
 Starling is free with no £4.99 delivery charge and offer an interest rate of 0.5% as opposed to 0% with Revolut, and the big plus is that Starling has a full banking license.

 Both Wise and Revolut offer very cost-effective international money transfer providers.
 In my personal experience, I found currency exchange cheaper over on Revolut, although Weekend Rates are definitely more expensive.
 Both platforms are FCA and not FCSC-regulated like Starling or Monzo.
 However, TransferWise offers access via a platform and an app, whereas Revolut is only accessible via the app.

 With many pros and cons on both sides, take a look at my Wise review and tutorial to decide for yourselves.

 Verdict: Should you use Revolut?

-The conclusion of the Revolut Banking App is that Revolut is great for tracking expenses.
-And perfect for travelling abroad and will certainly save you on fees whilst away.
-Once Revolut has obtained its banking license in the UK, I will certainly feel safer storing my funds on it, and I think it will then be a force to be reckoned with!
+The Revolut Banking App is great for tracking expenses and perfect for travelling abroad and will certainly save you money on fees.
+Once Revolut has obtained its banking license in the UK, we will certainly feel safer storing our funds on it, and think it will then be a force to be reckoned with.